-Money Honey Financial Planning can offer advice to UK expats in Europe, Australia and New Zealand who are still domiciled in the UK and will be subject to the UK tax laws or who require FCA regulated advice on their UK pension.
+Money Honey Financial Planning can offer advice to UK expats in Europe, USA, Canada, Australia and New Zealand who are still domiciled in the UK and will be subject to the UK tax laws or who require FCA regulated advice on their UK pension.
 In many instances, we will need to work with a local tax advisor in the country you are living in or hold assets, in order to determine how any UK regulated advice might affect your position in that country.
 In this new mobile world, there are many advantages for expatriates, not simply in terms of a high standard of living but also in terms of tax arrangements, especially if you have us on-hand, working with you and/or your local tax advisor.

 Investments and pensions can fall as well as rise and you may get back less than you invested.